 When it comes to fees, you pay a delivery fee and a service fee.
 The delivery fee is a flat rate, $3.49 to $4.99, and the service fee is 15% of your order.
-There is also a small order order fee of $2 if your order is less than $10.
+There is also a small order fee of $2 if your order is less than $10.
 If you add more items, the fee is removed once your total exceeds $10.

 GrubHub has been in the food delivery business since 2004 and is a publicly traded company under the ticker NYSE:GRUB.
 They’ve merged or acquired several local brands including Seamless, AllMenus, Eat24, LevelUp, and others.
 This gives them one of the largest restaurant networks of the bunch.

 Fees and minimums are set by the restaurant.
-The minimum and fee is listed at the top of the menu so you know exactly what you're paying in terms of delivery and service fees.
+The minimum and fee are listed at the top of the menu so you know exactly what you’re paying in terms of delivery and service fees.
 Both fees tended to be reasonable.
 When ordering a $30 meal from a local kabob shop (5mi away), the delivery fee was 49 cents and the service fee was $2.26.

 Less than $3 to get food delivered to your house?
 A steal.